CyberBard001/my-portfolio/content/portfolio.md

 draft: false
 ---

-## 🎓 Articulate Storyline Module - [Project Name]
+## 🎓 Articulate Storyline Module - From Rage to Resolution The Art of De-escalating furious customers

 ### 📝 Project Description
-This project was designed to **[Help contact centre workers deal with and de-escalate contacts where a caller is angry or frustrated.]**.
+This project was designed to **Help contact centre workers deal with and de-escalate contacts where a caller is angry or frustrated.**.

 ### 🎯 My Aims
 I created an innovative e-learning module that empowers contact center advisors to effectively handle difficult calls by de-escalating customer frustration before it intensifies.
 This approach not only calms the situation but also prevents potential escalation.